sendu123/project_CYPLAN255/index.md

 ### 3.Life cycle of butterfly
 ![](https://raw.githubusercontent.com/sendu123/project_CYPLAN255/gh-pages/drawings/life.png)

-The key findings focus on habitats that are suitable for three stages of the butterfly's life cycle, including **Caterpillar stage, butterfly stage**.
+The key findings focus on habitats that are suitable for two stages of the butterfly's life cycle, including **Caterpillar stage, butterfly stage**.
 The reason for having these three periods is that caterpillars and butterflies have different ranges of activities.

 ### 4.Key Findings
 In this part, we use python to generate to distributions of certain needs and overlay the distribution and topography to help people better understand the context.
 Also, rate diffrent kinds of needs, the best one for caterpillars or butterflies to live wins the highest point.
 This rating systerm can halp create the final suitability map in the next step.